Prague Beer Capital of Europe

 Prague-Now tip: When in Prague, the beer capital of Europe, go on a beer sampling tour: try seven different types of beer and learn the rules for beer tasting: aroma, flavour, body and aftertaste.

-Beer Capital and Beer Garden
+Beer and Beer Gardens

 When you order a beer in a Prague pivnice, you will always get a sturdy half-litre glass mug unless you ask for malé pivo, a small beer.
 Czechs tend to swallow it in gulps rather than sip it slowly and gracefully.
 As soon as your glass is empty, staff will ask if you want another.
 However, in ‘tourist traps’ a second glass is put in front of you without asking first.
 It is good to know that the beer garden need not be an OUTSIDE GARDEN, it is simply a place where you drink beer and socialize with the locals.
 A beer mat is used as an abacus, a vertical line for each glass of beer and when you have paid a horizontal line through the vertical ones.